epidemicz/StaticWebApp/README.md

 ## Usage

 ### Docker compose
-See the `.env.` file to customize the environment variables
+See the `.env` file to customize the environment variables

 ```
 docker compose --project-directory docker up